ojo-network/ojo/x/oracle/README.md

   After the votes are tallied, the winners of the ballots are determined with `tally()`.

-  Voters that have managed to vote within a narrow band around the weighted median are rewarded with a portion of the collected seigniorage.
+  Voters that have managed to vote within a narrow band around the median are rewarded with a portion of the collected seigniorage.

+  The reward portion is determined by the [MissCounter](#misscounter) amount for the voted on exchange rates accrued by each validator in the `SlashWindow`, where the validator with smallest [MissCounter](#misscounter) collects the most reward and the rest are rewarded logarithimically favoring fewer miss counts.
 See `k.RewardBallotWinners()` for more details.

 ### Reward Band

-Let `M` be the weighted median, `𝜎` be the standard deviation of the votes in the ballot, and `R` be the RewardBand parameter.
+Let `M` be the median, `𝜎` be the standard deviation of the votes in the ballot, and `R` be the RewardBand parameter.
 The band around the median is set to be `𝜀 = max(𝜎, R/2)`.
-All valid (i.e. bonded and non-jailed) validators that submitted an exchange rate vote in the interval `[M - 𝜀, M + 𝜀]` should be included in the set of winners, weighted by their relative vote power.
+All valid (i.e. bonded and non-jailed) validators that submitted an exchange rate vote in the interval `[M - 𝜀, M + 𝜀]` should be included in the set of winners.

 ### Reward Pool